lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 # Getting Started
 Together we will enable some existing plugins and we will implement a new one.
 The tutorial assumes some basic knowledge of JavaScript.
+Some knowledge about [ember.js](https://emberjs.com/) can be useful but should not be required.

 ## Introduction: How Plugins Work